inlets/inlets.dev/blog/_posts/2020-12-07-inlets-on-bare-metal-equinix-metal.md

 date: 2020-12-7
 ---

-Inlets was created to make tunneling easy for Cloud Native practitioners.
+Inlets was created to make tunnelling easy for Cloud Native practitioners.
 Learn three ways to deploy tunnels to Equinix Metal from your private network or Kubernetes clusters.

 ## Introduction